-Advertising Costs - Advertising costs are expensed as incurred and are included in selling, general and administrative expense in the accompanying consolidated statements of operations and comprehensive income (loss).
-Advertising costs were \$2.9 million, \$1.4 million, \$0.6 million, and \$0.1 million for the year ended December 31, 2022 (Successor), for the year ended December 31, 2021 (Successor), for the period from February 1, 2020 through December 31, 2020 (Successor), and for the period from January 1, 2020 through January 31, 2020 (Predecessor), respectively.
+Advertising Costs - Advertising costs are expensed as incurred and are included in selling, general and administrative expense in the accompanying consolidated statements of operations and comprehensive income.
+Advertising costs were \$1.9 million, \$2.9 million, and \$1.4 million for the years ended December 31, 2023, 2022, and 2021, respectively.